Parmicciano/themasternetwork/content/en/installation.md

 The price is the price you are ready to work for.
 If you defined the price as 2, and if there is a script with a reward of 2 or more, you will get payed 2.

+## last step

+It is possible that people use the masternetwork for scrapping, so it would be necessary to have google chrome install on your device in ordre to get the script executed

 <alert>
   We are still in Alpha version, don't mind about the reward, paid part, the network is composed of volunteer for now.